Home » Enable Ultimate Performance mode in Windows 10 ( Home)

 The new plan is designed for advanced users for whom “High Performance” isn’t enough.
 And Microsoft has locked this feature to Windows 10 Pro for Workstations.
 As a result, there’s no official way to enable the performance mode on Home Editions.
 However, by tweaking the system’s settings, you can easily hack the PC to force ‘ultimate performance’ mode.
 And it works in any edition of Windows 10 regardless of the hardware configuration.

-Type cmd on Start menu search, from search results right click on command prompt and select run as administrator.
-Then type the following command and press enter key to execute the command, and enable Ultimate performance mode on windows 10 all editions.
+Type cmd on the Start menu search, From the search results click on the command prompt and select run as administrator.
+Then type the following command and press the enter key to execute the command, and enable Ultimate performance mode on Windows 10 all editions.

 powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61.